Till Death Do Us Part

 Go beyond insurance

 You may think that your investment arm or commitment to innovation will save you, but if you focus just on improving your existing insurance-related offerings then you’re doomed.
 Currently, insurance is about price and service, but if you think about it, most people will only pay attention to price.
 I said ‘most’.
 If a competitor with a better price comes along then that’s all it takes to lose a customer.
 Think of a restaurant with great food and bad service – some would return as they remember one positive.
 That’s not the case with insurance as most only experience one aspect.
-Now, if The Hartford purchased a company like Upserve, to later offer a special integration for restaurant owners then that will help deepen the relationship.
+Now, if The Hartford acquired a company like Upserve, to later offer a special integration for restaurant owners then that will help deepen the relationship.
 So, even if another insurer offers a better price, the restaurant owner may still decide to stay because The Hartford offers something that goes beyond price.

 People aren’t what they used to be